chrishodgson/symfony-food-hygiene/README.md

 Introduction
 ========

-A PHP 7.1 & Symfony 3 web application to show a summary by percentage for food hygiene ratings of establishments across a selected local authority.
+Small web application to show a summary of food hygiene ratings across the establishments in a local authority.
+Built using PHP 7.1 & Symfony 3.

 Assumptions
 ========